quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * If a Retry Service keeps per-flow state, it can identify 4-tuples that have been previously approved, admit non-Initial packets from those flows, and drop all others.
-However, this rule will effectively break Address Migration and NAT Rebinding when in Active Mode, as post-migration packets will arrive with a previously unknown 4-tuple.
+However, dropping short headers will effectively break Address Migration and NAT Rebinding when in Active Mode, as post-migration packets will arrive with a previously unknown 4-tuple.
 This policy will also break connection attempts using any new QUIC versions that begin connections with a short header.

 * If a Retry Service is integrated with a QUIC-LB compliant load balancer, it